RyanFrantz/engineering/principles.md

        of a thing before building it.
     3. All other principles flow from this.
 2. We are always learning.
-    1. Success is often a lucky accident and failure is inevitable.
-In both cases we make a point to study the outcomes and the actions that led to them.
+    1. Despite our best efforts, failure is inevitable.
+Success requires diligence and hard work.
+In both cases we make a point to study the outcomes and the actions that contribute to them.
 3. Systems are emergent.
     1. We cannot predict how our systems will be used, how they will grow, or how their behaviors may change.